- Dependency management

 Close your current terminal.
 Test usage with a new terminal:

 Now that you've installed Composer, you are ready to use it!
-Head on over to the next chapter for a short and simple demonstration.
+Head on over to the next chapter for a short demonstration.